What is an inductive reasoning test?

 Here are screenshots of our inductive reasoning tests:

-Inductive reasoning, diagrammatic reasoning and abstract reasoning are often used interchangeably.
-Whilst they are in fact slightly different tests, the concept behind both inductive reasoning and diagrammatic reasoning is to test the candidate's logical problem solving ability.
-Inductive reasoning tests are a common form of aptitude assessment, after numerical and verbal reasoning.
-These tests are typically used to test candidates for engineering and technical jobs.
+Inductive reasoning, logical reasoning, and abstract reasoning are often used interchangeably.
+Whilst they are in fact slightly different tests, the concept behind both inductive reasoning and abstract reasoning is to test the candidate's logical problem solving ability.

 Inductive reasoning tests are one type of psychometric test frequently used in selecting applicants for job roles such as engineering and IT.
 You have to think logically and methodically against the clock to spot patterns in the sequence of graphics.
 Usually the best way to approach inductive reasoning tests is to spot a pattern in the first two or three figures and quickly test out your theory by checking if this fits with the next figures.
 Practice will help.